rosell-dk/picoQuery/0.5/builder/inc/methods/css/css.md

  - Gets the inline style attribute - does not take other styles into account!
  - Can be accessed both in dasherised and camelCase (only tested that in a few browsers)
  - Works on both attached nodes and unattached nodes
+ - Returns "auto" on a div with style="margin-left:auto"

 (2) getComputedStyle(el)[name]
  - Takes all styles into account